Redefining Technology

 Involve key players in AI initiatives

-Conduct a thorough assessment of existing infrastructure, data quality, and human resources to determine readiness for AI technologies.
-This step is crucial for ensuring successful implementation and aligning with business goals.
+Conduct a thorough assessment of infrastructure, data quality, and resources to determine readiness for AI technologies.
+This step is crucial for aligning with business goals and ensuring successful implementation.

 Internal R&D